-Since its humble beginnings, the iPad has offered a Wi-Fi + Cellular option in its lineup: A $130 price increase gets you an Apple SIM card and access to your carrier of choice's cellular networks, as well as any Wi-Fi networks in range.
+Since its humble beginnings, the iPad has offered a Wi-Fi + Cellular option in its lineup: A $130 price increase ($150 for the 2020 iPad Pro) gets you an included Apple SIM card, an embedded Apple SIM and empty nano SIM tray or, if you're considering a 2020 iPad Pro, an embedded SIM (eSIM) and, again, an empty nano SIM slot, letting you access your carrier's cellular networks, as well as any Wi-Fi networks in range.

 If you're considering getting an iPad with cellular access, here's everything you need to know.